Turbul3nce/game.dev/Pixel.Souls/README.md

 * Add networking/multiplayer.
 For help with bosses or to summon players to fight (Get their equipment).
 * Save game states.
 * Object Oriented Programming with PyGame.
+* Need to decide between using mouse or arrow keys for attack.
+Maybe allow both in the settings.
+* Need to setup the intro screen.
+Have some cool dark souls type musis (angelic almost).